 Is fish on your weekly meal plan?

 It’s one thing to know what we need to eat – it’s a whole other thing to actually implement what we know!
 Making sure you get your recommended amount of DHA for you and your baby is going to require some planning ahead.
 Many people like cooking fresh vs frozen fish – if this is the case, you will have to make sure you are purchasing your fish no earlier than the day before you plan on eating it.
 If you are purchasing it frozen, be sure to thaw the fish the night before in the fridge, or place it in a sealed plastic bag and immerse it in a bath of cold water until it defrosts.
 Planning ahead takes practice in order to make it a habit, but once you get the hang of it, it will become your most useful skill to ensure less hectic mealtimes and a healthy diet full of all the good nutrients you and your baby need.
-If you need help with meal planning and aren’t sure where to start, download my Top 5 recipes for busy families that includes a family meal planning template to help you get started!

 The great thing about planning seafood for your meals, is that it’s one of the quickest and easiest types of food to prepare, and is a staple weeknight meal in our family!
 When baked in the oven, fish can be ready in just under 20 minutes.
 Broiler recipes, like my Simple Salmon Teriyaki, are even quicker!